 - Waves & Cycle Analysis – understanding how markets move

 - Stock Charts – Price – plotting price in charts to understand the history of the Stock, Share, or Market Index using Bars, Candlesticks, or Point and Figure Charting.

 - Trend Interpretation – Drawing Trend Lines – Support and Resistance Lines

 - Price Indicators – the study of price based chart indicators or Oscillators know as Stochastics, “Relative Strength Index” (RSI), “Rate of Change” (ROC), “Moving Averages” (MA), “Moving Average Convergence Divergence” (MACD), Parabolic SAR, ADX Average Direction Movement Index.

-- Study of Volume – understanding how the level of volume has a relationship with price – and how price has a relationship with volume.
+- Study of Volume – understanding how the level of volume has a relationship with the price – and how the price has a relationship with volume.